aclark4life/blog-2017/2015/04/26/plock-rocks/index.rst

 Footnotes
 ---------

 ..
-[1] Whether or not dealing with that complexity is "worth it" I will not address here.
-Suffice it to say people still use and care about Plone and with Plone 5 coming "real soon now" there is some excitement building.
+[1] Whether or not dealing with the complexity is worth it, I will not address.
+Suffice it to say, plenty of folks still use and care about Plone and with a Plone 5 release pending, there is excitement building.

 ..
 [2] He probably made it many times, and rightfully so.